What is a Defensive Midfielder (CDM) in Soccer? Best Defensive Midfielders Guide

 A defensive midfielder (or dm, or cdm) is a key cog in any team’s system, as they are the players responsible for carrying out the defensive duties.
 Like a linchpin, they can be the difference between success and failure on the pitch.

-The Role Of A Defensive Midfielder
+The Defensive Midfielder Position (CDM)

 When it comes to defensive midfielders, the numbers don’t lie.
 Did you know that in the English Premier League, a staggering 57% of tackles were made by defensive midfield players?
 That goes to show how vital this role is on the pitch.
 So what exactly does a defensive midfielder do?